terrapower/armi/doc/user/inputs.rst

 The **materials** input files define materials to be used during an ARMI-based simulation.
 The YAML data format below is the preferred way to define materials in ARMI, and they are loaded by the `armi.matProps` package.
 However, for increased flexiblity, the `armi.materials` package allows users to define materials entirely in Python, without dealing with the below YAML data format.
+Please see the `armi.materials.material.Material` class for more information.

+You can find example YAML material files under `armi/resources/materials/` and example Python materials under:
+`armi/materials/`.

 This YAML material file format is human readable, hierarchical, and compact.
 The base name of the YAML filename (the file name without the file path or extension suffix) is interpreted by matProps as the case-sensitive material name.
 The